Debt Validation - How to Validate a Debt With Collection Agency

 It use to be that in most cases, creditors assigned, not sold, its debts to a collection agency.
 But not any more.

-Creditors hire collection companies (like Bob) to collect debts for them, because they simply don't have the time or resources to chase down all of their severely overdue accounts.
+Creditors hire collection companies to collect debts for them, because they simply don't have the time or resources to chase down all of their severely overdue accounts.
 Collection agencies have cheap labor and a streamlined system to pursue such accounts.
 When a creditor hires a collection agency, the debt has been assigned to the collection agency.
 If a collection agency is successful at collecting the money on the account, they usually keep a percentage of what is collected as payment for services.

 Why should you care if a debt is purchased or assigned?
 In an assignment, the collection agency does not own the debt, and therefore you do not technically owe them any money.
 There is no way for a collection agency to prove that you owe them money because there is only an assignment of the debt and not a contract between you and the creditor.

 One loophole: Some contracts have the wording "debtor agrees to be responsible for payment of this debt to creditor OR ITS ASSIGNS."
-This IS a contract between you and the debt collector as well as the creditor and if they can provide you with a copy of a contract that states this (with your signature!), you are pretty much stuck and need to negotiate the debt.
+This is a contract between you and the debt collector as well as the creditor and if they can provide you with a copy of a contract that states this (with your signature!), you are pretty much stuck and need to negotiate the debt.

 If they do purchase the debt, this does not make them the original creditor.
 They are still a debt collector and covered by the FDCPA.

 Continue to treat any collection agency, junk debt buyer or law firm who says they own the debt as a collection agency subject to the FDCPA.
 You can still request validation and proof of the purchase, because if they can't validate it, the collection agency can't prove you owe the debt.
-Often a JDB will tell a consumer that since they purchased the debt, they are not subject the the FDCPA.
-It's simply not true.

-The Right to Validate Your Debt
+You Have the Right to Request Validation Of Your Debt

 Under the FDCPA, you are allowed to validate this debt, and the creditor (in this case, the collection agency) must show provide your with one of the debt validation items listed above.